 Types of Shock: What Each One Means and How to Tell Them Apart

 Someone collapses.
-Here's the thing — shock isn't a single condition.
-Their pulse is weak and racing.
+Plus, their skin is clammy.
+Practically speaking, their pulse is weak and racing.
 Now, you call it shock — but here's the thing, that word alone doesn't tell you much.
-Their skin is clammy.
-It's a category, and understanding which type you're dealing with can literally be the difference between life and death Turns out it matters..
+So shock isn't a single condition.
+It's a category, and understanding which type you're dealing with can literally be the difference between life and death.

 That's what we're going to walk through here.
 Every type of shock has a different cause, different mechanics, and honestly, different treatment paths.
-So let's break it down.
+So let's break it down It's one of those things that adds up..

 What Is Shock, Exactly?